socialatm/streams-addons/faces/README.md

 The admin can delete the encodings and names for all users unter [admin/addons/faces/](/admin/addons/faces/).
 This will delete all files containing data the addon created.

-- faces.csv in every directory (face locations and names)
+- faces.json in every directory (face locations and names)
-- faces.pkl in every directory (faces encodings)
+- faces.gzip in every directory (faces encodings)
-- faces_statistics.csv if present
+- faces_statistics.json if present
-- models_statistics.csv if present
+- models_statistics.json if present

 ### User

 Method 1

-A user can delete his face encodings and names by appending "/remove" at the end of the URL and presses ENTER.
+A user can delete his face encodings and names by appending "/remove" at the end of the URL and follow the instruction there.
 Example:

     https://my-domain.org/faces/my-nick-name/remove